What is Paint the Bridge?

 Any organization(s) in violation of this policy may be banned from participating in this event for the academic year in which the offense was committed.

-What if I wanted to partner with another student group/department?
+What if our group wanted to partner with another student group/department?

 Your student group is encouraged to partner and work with other groups.
 Your groups are allowed to use and combine your panels together to create one image if you so choose.

 These panels are an opportunity to represent your group and to attract new members to your organization.
 Make sure to showcase what your group is about, how students are able to get involved, as well as understand that these panels are in a public location and to consider the message you are trying to send.

 What should I bring to paint my panel?

 We recommend that groups consider bringing the following items: stencils, masking tape, knee pads, paper towels, specialized paint brushes (if the provided foam brushes are not suitable for the group’s project), additional paint (if the paint provided is not suitable for the group’s project).

 There will be paint disposal tables located throughout the bridge.
 Please put any remaining cups of paint on those tables for other groups to use, or dispose of paint in the white buckets located at those tables.
 Cups, brushes, paper towels, or any supply that has paint on it should be thrown away in the large blue trash containers.

 What if I notice vandalism or graffiti on the panel(s)?

 If your group's panel is vandalized or is covered by graffiti during or after the event, your group should contact the Student Activities Office (firstname.lastname@example.org) with a photograph of the panel and we will help determine next steps.
 We will work with your group to repair your panel or repaint.